davidcereal/stored-blog/pages/pages-root-folder/index.md

   image: subway_seat_302x182.jpg
   text: 'Get yourself one of these babies (pictured above).
 Breaking down which stations and which times see the most traffic in the MTA Subway system.'
 widget2:
-  title: "Mapping the Life of Movie Trends?"
+  title: "Mapping the Life of Movie Trends"
   url: 'http://phlow.github.io/feeling-responsive/info/'
   image: dystopian_thumb.jpg
   text: 'From super heroes to post-apocolytic societies--how do we react to movie trends?'